ZainSharief/CNN-From-Scratch/README.md

 This approach was taken, rather than typical implementations of a Convolutional Layer which use the signal library to avoid limitations with large-scale convolution operations, providing a much faster and more satisfying solution.

 #### Max-Pooling Implementation
+A typical max-pooling layer would consist of a pass to find the maximum item and a pass to find the position of that item, which is inefficient.

+- Once again, by utilising a sliding window, we can create a view of the tensor so we only have to pass through it a single time.
+We can then find the maxiumum value and its respective position with ease.

+Another suggestion is to use indexing abilites to find the position of the max item and use that to find the max item.
+However, numpy reqiures unravel_index for higher order indices which ends up being slower than seperately calculating the max and argmax.

+#### Fully Connected (Dense) Implementation

 ## Installation